-Database applications are used for entering, storing, and recalling information, and database administrators oversee both the operation of the application and the integrity of the data contained within it.
-They are responsible for securing the data and making sure that only those users who are approved to access the data can do so.
-In some cases, database administrators work with database architects to plan, design, and implement database solutions.
-It is common for database administrators to work with old and new data and find ways to merge to two, which is why they need good problem-solving, critical thinking, and communication skills.
+Database applications are used for entering, storing, and recalling information, and database administrators oversee both the operation of these applications and the integrity of the data contained within them.
+They are responsible for securing the data and making sure that only users who are approved to access the data can do so.
+In some cases, database administrators work with programmers to plan, design, and implement database solutions.
+It is common for database administrators to work with old and new data and find ways to merge to two, which is why they need good problem-solving, critical-thinking, and communication skills.

 Here are a few of the job responsibilities for database administrators:

 - Implementing data backup procedures